 The tears were rolling down his face.
 At first, he hesitated to answer.
 Then he whipped his tears and looked into my eyes.

 “I cannot be not scared like you said.
-I try but I can’t.”
+I try, but I can’t.”

-I took him into my arms and he hugged me.
+I took him into my arms, and he hugged me.

 “I am sorry”, I said.
 “What I said was wrong.
 You have all the right to be scared.
 And I am here to help you with this!”

 We then talked about his fear and what can make things better.
 He decided that he will only play with the truck if it doesn’t move on its own and doesn’t make any sounds.
-He even asked me to take the batteries out to make sure that it will never move again like it did.
+He even asked me to take the batteries out to make sure that it will never move again as it did.